eco-craft/ecocraft-ml/README.md

-# EcoCraf Machine Learning
+# EcoCraft Machine Learning

-Welcome to the EcoCraf Machine Learning!
+Welcome to the EcoCraft Machine Learning!
 This project leverages machine learning to classify different types of waste based on images uploaded by users.
 The system utilizes a pre-trained model to predict the category of waste and provide probabilities for each class.

 ## Table of Contents